-- 1. The name of the corporation is Franklin Covey Co. - 2.
-The text of the Amended and Restated Articles of Incorporation (the "Restated Articles"), amending and restating the Company's Revised Articles of Incorporation, is attached hereto as Exhibit A and is incorporated herein by this reference.
-The Restated Articles supersede the original Articles of Incorporation of the Company and all prior amendments thereto (the "Prior Articles"). - 3.
-The Restated Articles were adopted by the Company's Board of Directors on November 12, 2004 and the shareholders at the annual meeting of the shareholders held February [], 2005 (the "Shareholders' Meeting"), in accordance with the requirements of the Act. - 4.
-As of January 7, 2005, the record date for the Shareholders' Meeting (the "Record Date"), the following voting groups were entitled to vote separately on the Restated Articles: - Common Stock.
-With respect to the voting group comprised of the holders of the common stock, par value \$0.05 per share (the "Common Stock"), (i) the number of outstanding shares of Common Stock was [], (ii) the number of votes entitled to be cast by the holders of Common Stock was [] and (iii) the number of Common Stock votes indisputably represented at the Shareholders' Meeting was []. - Series A Preferred Stock.
-With respect to the voting group comprised of the holders of the Series A Preferred Stock, no par value per share (the "Series A Preferred Stock"), (i) the number of outstanding shares of Series A Preferred Stock was [], (ii) the number of votes entitled to be cast by the holders of Series A Preferred Stock was [] and (iii) the number of Series A Preferred Stock votes indisputably represented at the Shareholders' Meeting was []. - Series B Preferred Stock.
-No shares of Series B Preferred Stock, no par value per share, were outstanding, and therefore no holders were entitled to vote at the Shareholders' Meeting as a voting group. - Common Equivalent Shares.
-With respect to the voting group comprised of the holders of the Common Stock and the Series A Preferred Stock based upon the Common Stock voting power attributable to the Series A Preferred Stock as set forth in the Prior Articles (collectively, the "Common Equivalent Group"), (i) the number of outstanding shares of Common Stock was [] and the number of outstanding shares of Series A Preferred Stock was [], (ii) the number of votes entitled to be cast by the Common Equivalent Group was [] and (iii) the number of Common Equivalent Group votes indisputably represented at the Shareholders' Meeting was []. - 5.
-For each voting group, the following number of votes were cast in favor of approving the following provisions in the Restated Articles: - (a) To modify the rights, preferences and limitations of the Series A Preferred Stock and the Series B Preferred Stock: (i) [] Common Equivalent Group votes, (ii) [] Common Stock votes and (iii) [] Series A Preferred Stock votes.
-For each voting group, the
+- 1. The name of the corporation is Franklin Covey Co. - The text of the Amended and Restated Articles of Incorporation (the "Restated Articles"), amending and restating the Company's Revised Articles of Incorporation, is attached hereto as Exhibit A and is incorporated herein by this reference.
+The Restated Articles supersede the original Articles of Incorporation of the Company and all prior amendments thereto. - The Restated Articles were adopted by the Company's Board of Directors on November 12, 2004 and the shareholders at the annual meeting of the shareholders held January [ ], 2005 (the "Shareholders' Meeting"), in accordance with the requirements of the Act. - 4.
+With respect to the approval of the Restated Articles, the number of outstanding shares of common stock, par value \$0.05 per share (the "Common Stock"), including all outstanding shares of Series A Preferred Stock calculated on an as-converted into Common Stock basis, as of November 30, 2004, the record date for the Shareholders' Meeting (the "Record Date"), was [ ] (collectively, the "Common Equivalent Shares"), and the number of Common Equivalent Shares entitled to vote at the Shareholders' Meeting as a voting group was [ ].
+The number of outstanding shares of Common Stock, excluding all outstanding shares of Series A Preferred Stock on an as-converted basis, as of the Record Date was [ ], and the number of such shares of Common Stock entitled to vote at the Shareholders' Meeting as a voting group was [ 1.
+The number of outstanding shares of Series A Preferred Stock as of the Record Date was [ l, and the number of such shares of Series A Preferred Stock entitled to vote at the Shareholders' Meeting as a voting group was [ 1.
+There were no outstanding shares of Series B Preferred Stock as of the Record Date and no shares of Series B Preferred Stock were entitled to vote at the Shareholders' Meeting as a voting group.
+5. For each voting group, the following numbers of votes were cast in favor of approving the Restated Articles: (i) [ ] Common Equivalent I shares of Common Stock and (iii) Shares, (ii) [ ] shares of Series A Preferred Stock.
+For each voting group, the number of votes cast in favor of the Restated Articles was sufficient for approval by such voting group.